surma/surma.dev/content/things/webgpu.md

 Before the next step, the triangles are “colored in”.
 That is, the GPU figures out what pixels each triangle covers on the screen.
 Each pixel is then processed by the _fragment shader_, which has access to the pixel coordinates but also the auxilliary data to decide which color that pixel should be.
 This system of passing data to a vertex shader, then to a fragment shader and then outputting it directly onto the screen is called a _pipeline_, and in WebGPU you have to explicitly define a pipeline’s layout.

 Currently, WebGPU allows you to create two types of pipelines: A Render Pipeline and a Compute Pipeline.
 As the name suggest, the Render Pipeline renders something, meaning it creates a 2D image.
 That image needn’t be on screen, but could just be rendered to memory, called a Framebuffer.
 A Compute Pipeline is more generic in that it returns a buffer.
-For the remainder of this blog post I’ll focus on Compute Pipelines, as I like to think of Render Pipelines as a specialization/optimization of Compute Pipelines, even though that is historically backwards.
-In the future, it seems likely that more types of pipelines — maybe a Raytracing Pipeline — gets added.
+For the remainder of this blog post I’ll focus on Compute Pipelines, as I like to think of Render Pipelines as a specialization/optimization of Compute Pipelines.
+Now, this is not only historically backwards, but actually considerably understates how diffferent these pipelines are.
+Both are often completely separate units in the hardware and have contain considerable optimizations and shortcuts for their specific use-case.
+In terms of the API, however, I find my mental model quite good.
+In the future, it seems likely that more types of pipelines — maybe a Raytracing Pipeline — get added to WebGPU.

 With WebGPU, a pipeline consists of one (or more) programmable stages, where each stage is defined by a shader and an entry point.
 A Compute Pipline has a single `compute` stage (while a Render Pipeline has a `vertex` and a `fragment` stage):